Y4maxanadu/SDL-KNIME-workshop/README.md

 ### 3. Interpretable recommending based on geographical information.

 ### 4. Comparison between the traditional recommendation method and the novel algorithm in specific datasets(Yelp and Gowalla).
 Achieving better recommending accuracy and ranking scores.

+## Literature Review
+*To be completed.*

+## Citations
+LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation.SIGIR '20: Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval
+Pages 639 - 648